raselmandol/git-ml/README.md

 Contributions are welcome!
 Here's how you can help:

 1. Fork the repository
-2. Create a feature branch: `git checkout -b amazing-feature`
+2. Create a feature branch: `git checkout -b feature-name`
-3. Make your changes and add tests
+3. Make changes and add tests
-4. Commit your changes: `git commit -m 'Add amazing feature'`
+4. Commit changes: `git commit -m 'Add feature description'`
-5. Push to the branch: `git push origin amazing-feature`
+5. Push to the branch: `git push origin feature-name`
 6. Open a Pull Request

 ## License